 If you are seeking compensation through a personal injury lawsuit, it is important to understand how to prove fault and which factors can influence your settlement.

 Negligence is the legal concept that courts use to determine whether or not a defendant is liable in a personal injury claim.
 To act in negligence, a defendant must fail to behave with a level of care that another reasonably prudent person would have exercised under the same circumstances.

-If you are filing a personal injury lawsuit against another person, you will need to prove his or her negligence in order to establish his or her liability.
+If you are filing an injury lawsuit against another person, you will need to prove his or her negligence in order to establish his or her liability.
 To prove negligence, you and your attorney must gather sufficient evidence to prove four elements.

 Although you may establish evidence proving the defendant’s liability, the court may have reason to believe that you were partially responsible for the accident.
 In these situations, Oregon’s modified comparative negligence rules will apply.

 The court will reduce your verdict by the amount of liability it believes you hold, and if you share more than 50% of the fault, you will not be eligible to recover any compensation at all.